Chapter 4 Select Destinations Africa

-Kilimanjaro is also a unique destination in that high altitude will affect everyone, and possible interactions should be considered between drugs commonly used for chemoprophylaxis or treatment of AMS, high-altitude pulmonary edema, or high-altitude cerebral edema, such as acetazolamide, dexamethasone, and nifedipine.
-Fortunately, there are no reported clinically significant drug interactions between common malaria chemoprophylaxis agents (atovaquone-proguanil, doxycycline, or mefloquine) and acetazolamide or dexamethasone used to prevent or treat AMS.
+Kilimanjaro is also a unique destination in that high altitude will affect everyone, and possible interactions should be considered between drugs commonly used for chemoprophylaxis or treatment of AMS, high-altitude pulmonary edema, or HACE, such as acetazolamide, dexamethasone, and nifedipine.
+Fortunately, there are few reported clinically significant drug interactions between common malaria chemoprophylaxis agents (atovaquone-proguanil, doxycycline, or mefloquine) and acetazolamide or dexamethasone used to prevent or treat AMS.
 Nifedipine is metabolized by the CYP3A4 enzyme and concurrent use of CYP3A4 inhibitors, such as doxycycline, could lead to elevated plasma levels of nifedipine and potentially lower blood pressure.
 Therefore, it would not be advised to take nifedipine for altitude illness prophylaxis concurrently with doxycycline.

 Treatment of Travelers’ Diarrhea